 Most businesses use an hourly rate when billing their clients.
 A few examples include freelancers, law firms & legal professionals, accounting firms, and advertising agencies.
 Others are PR firms, customer service, and web developers.

-The organization will calculate the total number of hours used in completing the project and raise an invoice against what was delivered.
+The organization will track billable hours used in completing the project and raise an invoice against what was delivered.

-Billable hours form an important aspect of the functions of every company or organization.
+Billable time tracking forms an important aspect of the functions of every company or organization.
 This approach is helpful where it’s complicated to use itemized billing.

 Examples of instances that are difficult to itemize include billing for meeting attendance, communications, and correspondence.
 In such cases, your organization has invested time as well as resources.
 However, it’s difficult to have them itemized and billed on an invoice.